kadikraman/react-native-beyond-basics/docs/new-project.md

 Note: Because our project was created from a template, the dependencies are already installed.

 For iOS, the build dependencies are managed using [CocoaPods](https://cocoapods.org/) (or "Pods" for short).
 You can think of this as the iOS version of `npm`.
 Now because we created our new app from template, the dependencies are already installed.
-However if you cloned a new project, you'd need to also:

-Install iOS native dependencies:
+However if you cloned a new project, you'd need to also install the iOS native dependencies:

 ```sh
 cd ios